 and on the water

 No pet enjoys being over-chilled, over-heated, or just plain filthy.
 Outerwear - jackets, sweatshirts, sweaters - work effectively to conserve your dog's body heat.
 If he runs in brush, outerwear will help prevent mosquito and spider bites, and repel fleas and ticks.
-If treated with flea and tick powder or spray, these pests seldom come near.
+If treated with a flea and tick topical spot on that repels, these pests seldom come near.
 Outerwear will also help keep burrs and thistles out of his coat to simplify grooming.

 In cool, damp fall or spring weather, an added layer of protection can make all the difference.
 A lightweight sweatshirt, sweater, or coat is the perfect warm-up.
 An easy-care